 Deploying your Android app to Google Play Store ⚓

-Before you’d use the Google Play Deploy Step, make sure you have performed the following tasks:
+Before you’d use the Deploy to Google Play Step, make sure you have performed the following tasks:

 - Upload the first APK manually to Google Play using the Google Play Console.